Driving the Icefields Parkway

 10. Sunwapta Falls

 This is probably my favourite waterfall on the drive to Jasper.
 Great photo stop and pretty iconic.
-Sunwapta Falls always seems to be way less touristy than Athabasca for some reason and as a bonus there’s a hotel/restaurant next door for snacks.
+Sunwapta Falls always seems to be way less touristy than Athabasca for some reason and as a bonus there’s a hotel/restaurant next door for snacks (in summer).
 Do the staff a favour and go and have a chat with them if you have time; it sounds like working there can be pretty lonely!

 11. Valley of the 5 lakes